About Menopause and Elestrin

 There are pills, patches, and gels, available by prescription, that address various symptoms of menopause.
 Talk with your healthcare provider about which treatment may be right for you.

 Elestrin is a colorless, nonstaining gel that is applied to the skin in a thin layer to help relieve some moderate to severe hot flashes.1

-Elestrin (estradiol gel) contains a type of estrogen that comes from plants.1,2
+Elestrin (estradiol gel) contains a type of estrogen that comes from plants.1

 Your body metabolizes this plant-based estrogen the same way as the estrogen that your body would make naturally.1

-Elestrin comes in a pump that measures the right amount of gel you need.
+Elestrin comes in a pump that is designed to deliver to deliver the amount of gel your doctor prescribed.
 You can be confident you're getting the right amount by pushing the pump down once (or twice, depending on your healthcare provider's instructions).1

 Apply the gel to your upper arm and shoulder once a day.
 Your skin will absorb the medicine into your body.1